briantsaunders/fastapi-rabbitmq-dramatiq-demo/README.md

 2022-08-08 18:54:34,877 | INFO:    | uvicorn.error - Application startup complete.
 ```

 Open up your browser and navigate to `http://localhost:5050` and you should see the demo api's OpenAPI docs.
-Expan the `/tasks` endpoint -> select Try it out -> edit the seconds var if you'd like (default is 10) -> hit execute.
+Expand the `/tasks` endpoint -> select Try it out -> edit the seconds var if you'd like (default is 10) -> hit execute.
 You'll notice from the OpenAPI docs you get an immediate response back but from the terminal you can see the background task running.
 Pretty cool!

 ```shell
 2022-08-08 18:58:33,702 | INFO:    | uvicorn.access - 192.168.32.1:54054 - "POST /tasks HTTP/1.1" 200 OK